Crunch time for Argentina's debt revamp as IMF mission due this week

 A 2018 run on the peso nonetheless forced Macri into a $57 billion IMF loan agreement that included tough fiscal targets.

-Only $44 billion of that money was distributed before the agreement was put on hold last year when Argentina admitted it would have to rejig about $100 billion in debt.
+Only $44 billion of that money was distributed before the agreement was put on hold last year when Argentina admitted it would have to rejig a total of about $100 billion in debt.

 The fund and the government both say they expect a productive dialogue this week.